casework/casework.github.io/CONTRIBUTE.md

 The procedure for adding a new narrative *that will have JSON-LD snippets* follows the procedure for editing an existing narrative, though with two additional setup steps:

-* The Makefile in `examples/` needs to have the new narrative added to its build chains.
-Copy and paste lines corresponding to any other narrative.
-(Note we provide `all`, `check`, and `clean` targets, and also add lines to `.PHONY`.)
 * The new narrative should have a Makefile copied from any sibling narrative-directory, and likewise for the new narrative's `src/` directory.
 Note the two Makefiles are written in a bare, "Pass-through" manner to call a more complex shared Makefile.
 * A short Python script should be written to combine the snippets and base JSON files into the combined JSON-LD graph file.
 (This step may be handled by a generic program in the future.)
 See e.g. the combiners for [Asgard](examples/asgard/src/asgard_json.py) and [Owl Trafficking](examples/owl_trafficking/src/owl_trafficking_json.py).